-This article addresses the above issues such that you can approach mobile developers with a better understanding of what’s needed.
-You need to decide on who is going to re-design the app and if this isn’t going to be the developer, ideally do this before approaching the developer.
+This article addresses some issues such that you can approach mobile developers with a better understanding of what’s needed.
+You need to decide on who is going to re-design the app and if this isn’t going to be the developer, ideally do this in conjunction with the developer.

 The Android Market

 Firstly, why develop for Android?
-These numbers from January 2012 show worldwide Android share over double that of iOS:
+These numbers for last year show worldwide Android share at over 80%:

 This has resulted in investors insisting on Android versions of iOS apps and owners/founders discovering that they are missing out on a large slice of the market.
 However, it’s a different market.
 Most apps are free rather than paid.
 Very few Android paid apps are viable.
 You need to think instead of freemium strategies and in-app purchasing which might affect the design of your app.

 The Android Market itself is open to all.
 There’s no review mechanism which means your app can do things that might not have been possible under Apple’s terms and conditions.
 Again, this might affect how you choose to design you Android app.
 App updates are almost instantaneous which means fewer frustrated end users when there’s a problem with your app.
 Apps can also be distributed outside the Android Market as simply as putting them on your web site or distributing via email.
 However, if you do this you might like to include additional update detection and download into your app.